-When starting out hackintoshing, there can be a lot of daunting terms and jargon.
+When starting out Hackintoshing, there can be a lot of daunting terms and jargon.
 In this section, I will attempt to define many of these terms.

-Hackintosh – A PC that has been ‘hacked’ to run Mac OS X.
+A PC that has been made to run macOS is called a Hackintosh.

-Bootloader – The bootloader is a piece of software that is initiated by the bios.
+The bootloader is a piece of software that is initiated by the bios.
 It allows you to select what drive or partition to boot to and starts the kernel.

-Kernel – this is the core of your operating system.
+This is the core of your operating system.
 It manages your core system functions and is responsible for loading the rest of your operating system.

 Read more about Debugging a Kernel Panic